Selecting a Decision domain in the Modeling Assistant

 Selection and Allocation

 Selection problems are about choosing from a list of possibilities.
 You can use the Selection and Allocation domain when you have combined all the possible choices you want to consider in one single table.
 This table might, for example, contain a pre-selection of choices you have already made based on predictive analysis.
 There might be still, however, a large number of possibilities to select from.
-You want Decision Optimization to help you decide the best (optimal) selection of these items (or combinations) so that you can attain your goals and respect your constraints.
+You want Decision Optimization to help you decide the best (optimal) selection of these items (or combinations) so that you can attain your objectives and respect your constraints.
 Decision Optimization can also tell you the optimal quantities to allocate to each choice if this is appropriate.
 A typical example of a Selection and Allocation model is the sample PortfolioAllocation where you have several financial stock investments to select from.
 Also, the MarketingCampaignAssignment sample contains the scenario Scenario 4 - Selection which shows you how to formulate this Marketing Campaign problem as a Selection and Allocation model.
 In this case you have different marketing campaigns to select from all listed in the same data table.

 Planning problems are about quantifying things.
 You can use the Planning domain when you want to decide what quantities or levels to have (for example inventory, production, materials, service) over periods of time (for example weeks, months, quarters).
 A typical example of a Planning model is a Production Planning problem where you need to know how much raw materials to have in stock in each quarter to be able to produce the optimal number of products to satisfy your demand.